FAQs

 • Whether a chimney exists and its condition

-• Type and size of the stove
+• The type and size of stove

-• Flue system requirements
+• Any flue requirements

 • Any additional building work